Giants' Saquon Barkley deletes all Instagram posts except Kobe Bryant picture following devastating Week 2 injury

 He did not remove the Giants name from his bio but the stunt is still a call for concern following a poor start to the 2020 season.

 Barkley was coming off one of the worst games of his career against the Pittsburgh Steelers in Week 1 and drew heavy criticism from Giants great Tiki Barber.
 He had only six rushing yards on 15 carries.
 He also had six catches for 60 yards.
+The Giants confirmed Monday morning that Barkley would miss the remainder of the season with a torn ACL in his right knee.

 CLICK HERE TO GET MORE SPORTS COVERAGE ON FOXNEWS.COM